-Additional vertical battens are required at internal and external corners and openings.
-At the soffit the airflow must be blocked off and gables must be lined or incorporate an air barrier which meets the requirements of NZBC Acceptable Solution E2/AS1, Table 23.
-Non-rigid air barriers must have an air resistance of \geq 0.1 MN s/m3.
-Where rigid sheathings are used, the fixing length must be increased by a minimum of the thickness of the sheathing..
-Horizontal battens must be a maximum length of 100mm long in accordance with the requirements of NZBC Acceptable Solution E2/AS1, Paragraph 9.1.8.2(f) and must be stapled or adhered into place on all noggins/dwangs where required for fixings with a minimum of a 5 degree angle on the top edge.
-The fewer horizontal battens that are used the better.
+Non-rigid air barriers must have an air resistance of >0.1MN s/m3.
+Where rigid sheathings are used, the fixing length must be increased by a minimum of the thickness of the sheathing.
+Horizontal battens must be a maximum length of 100mm long in accordance with the requirements of NZBC Acceptable Solution E2/AS1, Paragraph 9.1.8.2 (f) and can be fixed into place on all noggins/dwangs where required for fixing with a minimum of a 5-degree angle on the top edge.
+The fewer horizontal battens that are used the better